AsahiLinux/docs/docs/sw/u-boot.md

 U-Boot is the default payload for m1n1 stage 2, and is used to provide a standard preboot environment familiar to AArch64 developers.
 External boot is not supported with the native Apple Silicon boot tooling, making U-Boot a hard necessity for providing a PC-like boot environment.
 This page explains how we use U-Boot and how to manually build and install it.
-It is assumed that you are working on an Apple Silicon machine using a well-supported distro, meaning either Asahi itself or one listed at [Alternative Distros](../alt/alt-distros.md).
+It is assumed that you are working on an Apple Silicon machine using a well-supported distro.

 Do note that the process for building and installing U-Boot listed here is for documentation and development purposes only.
 If you are an Asahi user and not interested in hacking on U-Boot or m1n1, they are managed automatically via `pacman`.
-The same should be true for all (most) distros listed at [Alternative Distros](../alt/alt-distros.md).

 ## Standard boot flow
 We make use of U-Boot's UEFI implementation to load and execute a UEFI binary located at `/EFI/BOOT/BOOTAA64.EFI`